bhaktigada/OIBSIP/README.md

 ## Task 3: Car Price Prediction

-In Task 3, we delved into the realm of car price prediction.
-Considering factors such as brand reputation, car features, horsepower, and mileage, we built a machine learning model capable of predicting the price of a car.
+In Task 3, we delved into car price prediction.
+Considering factors such as brand reputation, car features, horsepower, and mileage,etc we built a machine learning model capable of predicting the price of a car.
 This project showcases the application of machine learning in the automobile industry.

 **Happy coding!**